 '''

 Bowdish SEQ ID NO. 69:

 23 DIQMTQSPSSLSASVGDRVTITCGASENIYGALNWYQQKPGKAPKLLIYGATNLADGVPS 82

-'880 SEQ ID NO. 4:
+'504 SEQ ID NO. 4:

 1 DIQMTQSPSSLSASVGDRVTITCGASENIYGALNWYQQKPGKAPKLLIYGATNLADGVPS 60

 83 RFSGSGSGTDFTLTISSLQPEDFATYYCQNVLNTPLTFGQGTKVEIKRTVAAPSVFIFPP 142

 Bowdish SEQ ID NO. 69:

-'880 SEQ ID NO. 4:
+'504 SEQ ID NO. 4:

 61 RFSGSGSGTDFTLTISSLQPEDFATYYCQNVLNTPLTFGQGTKVEIKRTVAAPSVFIFPP 120

 Bowdish SEQ ID NO. 69:

 143 SDEQLKSGTASVVCLLNNFYPREAKVQWKVDNALQSGNSQESVTEQDSKDSTYSLSSTLT 202

 121 SDEQLKSGTASVVCLLNNFYPREAKVQWKVDNALQSGNSQESVTEQDSKDSTYSLSSTLT 180

-'880 SEQ ID NO. 4:
+'504 SEQ ID NO. 4:

 Bowdish SEQ ID NO. 69:

 203 LSKADYEKHKVYACEVTHQGLSSFVTKSFNRGEC 236

-'880 SEQ ID NO. 4:
+'504 SEQ ID NO. 4:

 181 LSKADYEKHKVYACEVTHQGLSSPVTKSFNRGEC 214

+Figure 4: Comparison of the '504 patent's SEQ ID NO: 4 with Bowdish's SEQ ID NO: 69.

 '''

-Figure 4: Comparison of the '880 patent's SEQ ID NO: 4 with Bowdish's SEQ ID NO: 69.

 Ex.
-1002 ¶ 53.
-Figure 4 purports to show identity between the mature peptide sequence20 of the eculizumab light chain disclosed in Bowdish and
+1002 ¶ 52.
+Figure 4 purports to show identity between the mature peptide sequence 19 of the eculizumab light chain disclosed in Bowdish and

-20 Dr. Balthasar notes that Bowdish's Figures 13A and 13B identify leader sequences, not included in the comparisons of Figures 4 and 5 because one
+&lt;sup>19 Dr. Balthasar notes that Bowdish's Figures 13A and 13B identify leader sequences, not included in the comparisons of Figures 4 and 5 because one of ordinary skill in the art "would have understood that leader sequences are cleaved off as a standard part of the maturation of an antibody."
+Id.

-SEQ ID NO: 4 of the '880 patent.
+SEQ ID NO. 4 of the '504 patent.
 Id.